RFC1918-hub/Hassio-Add-ons/Ultimate Guitar Scrapper/README.md

-# Ultimate Guitar Scraper
+# Home Assistant Add-on: Ultimate Guitar Scraper

+## About

 Ultimate-Guitar.com is the world's largest online database of guitar tablature.
-They also have a horrible UI that is filled with advertisements, interstitials, and other annoying stuff.
+This add-on provides a clean, ad-free interface to access and manage guitar tabs.

+## Features

+- Clean, ad-free interface for Ultimate Guitar tabs
+- Search and fetch tabs by ID or URL
+- Export tabs in various formats
+- Built with Go and Node.js for optimal performance
+- Version 3.0.0

+## Installation

+1. Add this repository to your Home Assistant instance
+2. Install the Ultimate Guitar Scraper add-on
+3. Start the add-on
+4. Click "OPEN WEB UI" to access the interface (port 3000)

+## Usage

+The add-on provides a web interface where you can:
+- Search for tabs
+- View tabs without ads
+- Export tabs in various formats
+- Save your favorite tabs

+## Support

+Got questions or need help?
+[Open an issue on our GitHub repository](https://github.com/RFC1918-hub/Hassio-Add-ons/issues)

+## Disclaimer

+This add-on is not affiliated with, authorized, or endorsed by Ultimate-Guitar.com.
+It is provided for educational purposes only.

 This package allows you to programmatically fetch tabs and do pretty much whatever you want with them depending on the data structure of the response.